 - damaging the fetus’s lungs, brain, and central nervous system

-- increasing the risk of sudden infant death syndrome
+- increasing the risk of sudden infant death syndrome (SIDS)

 Smoking can also make it more difficult for people with diabetes to manage their condition.